soukouna94/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit : This script displays the contents of the current directory 2-bring_me_home : this script change the current directory to the home directory 3-listfiles : this script displays current directory contents in a long format
+1-listit : This script displays the contents of the current directory 2-bring_me_home : this script change the current directory to the home directory 3-listfiles : this script displays current directory contents in a long format 4-listmorefiles : this script displays current directory contents, including hidden files (starting with .)
+In the long format.